rasmuserik/mubackend/README.md

 - CouchDB for syncing PouchDB, at hosting data
 - Socket.io and Socket.io-p2p for communication between clients

-### Files
+## Files

-- README.md - README: a concatenation of intro.js, mu.js, and backend.js as literate code.
+- README.md - README: a concatenation of the source file as literate code.
-- `intro.js` sample usage
+- `muBackend.js` project documentation, sample usage
-- `mu.js` the client side library
+- `client.js` the client side library
-- `backend.js the server side code
+- `server.js the server side code
 - `dev.sh` shell script used during development, which autoruns/restarts the server and generates README.md
-- `config.sample.json` sample config file, the filename should be added as an argument when running `dev.sh` or `backend.js`
+- `config.sample.json` sample config file, the filename should be added as an argument when running `dev.sh` or `server.js`

-## Dev-dependencies
+-->

+# Installation

-On ubuntu linux: `apt-get install inotify-tools couchdb npm`
+Dev-dependency on ubuntu linux: `apt-get install inotify-tools couchdb npm`

-# intro.js (literate code)
+# Sample usage

     window.mu = new window.MuBackend('https://api.solsort.com/');
-# Client (mu.js)
+# client.js
 We load socket.io as a static dependency, such that we can load it when offline, and it will go online when available